3 Smart Strategies for Keeping Students Safe Online in 2021 Onward

 Prodigy Math Game engages students

 Prodigy Math Game is an adaptive, engaging platform that turns math into an exciting adventure.
-All of Prodigy's in-game educational content is free so every student can practice their math skills.
+Prodigy's in-game educational content is free so every student can practice their math skills.
 Join over 100 million teachers, parents and students who have signed up to learning math with Prodigy Math Game!